Enjoy a Top End tropical summer holiday

 4. Cuddle and feed a crocodile

 Opportunities abound for safe croc experiences all year round.
-Located on Mitchell Street in CBD, Crocosaurus Cove is where the kids can get their photo taken with Fluffy the baby croc, feed the lively juvenile crocs and see some hands-on reptile talks - cool!
+Located on Mitchell Street in the CBD, Crocosaurus Cove is where the kids can get their photo taken with Fluffy the baby croc, feed the lively juvenile crocs and see some hands-on reptile talks - cool!

 5. Have a dip at Kakadu National Park

-Although some of the sites and waterholes in Kakadu National Park close – there are other options!
+Although some of the sites and waterholes in Kakadu National Park may close during the tropical summer – there are other options!
 The Yurmikmik area in southern Kakadu is the place to visit.
 Our boys love splashing about in the gorgeous rock pools at Boulder Creek which is a nice little walk.
 If your family's up for something more challenging, head to the sublime Motor Car Falls for a refreshing dip.
 But remember to only swim in areas that are clearly marked safe to do so.
 From November to April roads can flood occasionally so make sure to check the road conditions.

 6. Spend a morning at the Museum and Art Gallery